it-at-m/stadtbezirksbudget/docs/src/architecture/adr/03-use-test-file-suffix.md

 ## Consequences

-Other than code uniformity and a slightly longer class name, no implications are noticeable.
+Code uniformity improves but class names are slightly longer.